JerRhoads/Wealthwise/README.md

 # Wealthwise App
-HTML and React app that works as a rudimentary financial planner.
+HTML and Node.js app that works as a rudimentary financial planner.